stefan-hesse/test-repository/guide-source/GUIDE_README.md

       build-guide.yml               ← GitHub Actions workflow — do not edit
 ```

 > **Note:** Never edit files in `dist/` manually.
 They are rebuilt automatically on every push.
+The IT and ES Markdown files and `EN-prev.md` are also auto-generated — **only ever edit the English source file**.
 GitHub Desktop may show `dist/` files as changed after a build — just ignore this.
-The only files you ever need to edit are the three Markdown source files.

 ---